 The manual should have a timeline of each step, so with some simple maths, you’ll be able to work out when your bread begins it’s final rise.

 Once you press ‘start’ on your machine, put a timer on.
-You are basically trying to see how much time passes between you starting your machine to when the final rise begins.
+By doing this, you are trying to see how much time passes between you starting your machine to when the final rise begins.

 It’s crucial that you don’t just walk away from your bread machine, otherwise, you’ll miss your chance of when to take the paddles out of the bread machine.
 You should hear your bread machine start up for a few seconds.
 This means it’s knocking the dough back down and it’s ready to begin the final rise.
 Don’t worry if it’s already begun rising!
 Work fast so you don’t disturb the dough too much.

 If you get the timing right, open the lid of your bread maker, pull the dough to the side and remove the kneading paddle.

-I did try to take the dough out of the bread pan completely but that didn’t go too well so pulling it to the side is definitely the easiest way to remove the kneading blade.
+I have tried to take the dough out of the bread pan completely but that didn’t go too well.
+Pulling it to one side is definitely the easiest way to remove the kneading blade.

-Despite what other blogs might say, there is really no need to remove the dough completely and place it in a bowl in order to take the paddle out of the bread machine – it too much unnecessary hassle and it can get super messy.
+Despite what other blogs might say, there is really no need to remove the dough completely and place it in a bowl in order to take the paddle out of the bread machine – it’s unnecessary and it can get super messy.

 Once you remove the bread paddle, lay your dough back down.
 Don’t worry if your dough looks a bit rough at this stage, it will smooth out as it’s rising.